 Apples - Granny Smith

-crisp sweet fruit with a wee fresh edge, great for eating cooking or juicing.
+crisp sweet fruit with a slight edge, great for cooking, juicing and snacking.

 Avocados - First Quality

 at last NEW SEASONS fruit I am waiting for one to ripen so I can have an opinion about it.

 Bananas - Cavendish

 yummy sweet fragrant fruit.

 Bananas - Lady Finger

 good flavoured fragrant fruit, scarcity is causing rising prices.